-Saint Patrick’s Day is coming up quickly and with it will be a ton of reasons to need green colored foods.
-I am not a big fan of artificial colors but it seem somehow wrong of me to deny my children green frosted cupcakes and cookies during our celebrations of all things Irish.
+Saint Patrick’s Day is coming up quickly and making natural green food coloring will let you skip the artificial colors in some of your festive desserts.
+While I could care less about the color of my cookie frosting, it seems somehow wrong of me to deny my children green frosted cupcakes and cookies during our celebrations of all things Irish.
 I decided to try playing around with ways to make natural green food coloring so my kids can enjoy their green desserts.
 Of course, the first thing I do is head to the internet to do some research.
 I come across a couple of ideas that sound plausible.
-One says to juice kale or spinach and use the juice to die your frosting.
-Well, I do have a juice but did not think it could handle greenery so I started with method number two which was WAY more complicated!
+One says to juice kale or spinach and use the juice to dye your frosting.
+Well, I do have a juicer but did not think it could handle greenery so I started with method number two which was WAY more complicated!
 I will just tell you right now that I made the wrong choice!
 Here is a brief rundown of my attempts to make natural green food coloring:

 Summary: Long, involved, smells up the entire house and does NOT result in green colored frosting!